Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Introduction

-Polarization refers to the radicalization of people's opinions in the sense that they are further apart.
-Some fear that this change in attitudes may be reflected in more partisan positions of people's representatives even though there is no obvious evidence of this (\citealt{prior2013media}).
+Polarization refers to the radicalization of people's opinions in the sense that they are further apart from one another.
+Some fear that this collective change in attitudes may be reflected in more partisan positions of people's representatives even though there is no obvious evidence of this (\citealt{prior2013media}).
 Others claim that online social media exacerbate polarization by offering incentives for homophilous behavior, i.e.~the tendency to interact with similar individuals (\citealt{dandekar2013biased}).
 However, while a predisposition toward homophily has been observed on several social platforms (see \citealt{hanusch2019journalistic, cinelli2021echo}), evidence of an exacerbation of polarization in social media environments is mixed (\citealt{kubin2021role}).
 Several different methodologies have been adopted for measuring polarization (see \citealt{esteban1994measurement,yarchi2021political}), including in the field of network science (see \citealt{garimella2018quantifying, cinelli2021echo}).
-Two common objects of investigation are bipartite networks, relating social media users to online pages, and audience duplication networks, in which nodes represent pages and weighted edges denote the number of users in common between any pair of pages.
+Two common objects of investigation are bipartite networks, which relate social media users to online pages, and audience duplication networks, where nodes represent pages and weighted edges denote the number of users in common between any pair of pages (a one-mode projection of the bipartite network).
 Figure \ref{fig:bptproj} illustrates the two concepts.